SamanthaHindle/preprint_JournalClub/ROADMAP.md

 * One set of feedback from the two Preprint JC run by our 20 beta testers;
 * One set of feedback from all Preprint JC attendees combined;
 * One set of feedback from the preprint corresponding authors (possibly via another short survey that we are hoping the authors will be willing to engage with);
-* Forty Preprint reviews posted online either as comments to the discussed preprint (*e.g.*, comment in bioRxiv) or using servers such as Authorea (they have expressed some interest on Twitter), The Winnower (host of Prachee’s students reviews), or Publons.
+* Forty Preprint reviews posted online either as comments to the discussed preprint (*e.g.*, comment in bioRxiv) or using servers such as Authorea (they have expressed some interest on Twitter), The Winnower (host of Prachee’s students reviews), Academic Karma, or Publons.

 #### Outcomes:
 Our project will provide incentives for other researchers to host Preprint JCs in their own institutions, which will promote the awareness of preprints and their benefits across the world.
 As we aim to enroll beta testers that are widely distributed across the globe, and from a variety of career stages, we hope to gain a rich dataset via our user and preprint author surveys.
 This will allow us to scientifically assess the usefulness of Preprint JCs and their associated reviews.